Friedrich Melchior, Baron von Grimm: Mozart's three visits to Paris

 Leopold Mozart decided to take his two child prodigies, the seven-year-old boy, Wolfgang (born 27 January 1756), and the 12-year-old girl, Nannerl (Maria Anna, born 30 July 1751), on their "Grand Tour" in June 1763.
 Mozart's first visit to Paris lasted from 18 November 1763 to 10 April 1764, when the family departed for London.
 All the many letters of recommendation carried by Leopold proved ineffectual, except the one to Melchior Grimm, which led to an effective connection.
 Grimm was a German who had moved to Paris at age 25 and was an advanced amateur of music and opera, which he covered as a Paris-based journalist for the aristocracy of Europe.
 He was persuaded "to take the German prodigies under his wing."
 Grimm published a highly supportive article on the Mozart children in his Correspondance littéraire of December 1763, to facilitate Leopold's entrée into Parisian high society and musical circles.

-Louis Philippe II, Duke of Orléans, the son of Grimm's employer, helped the Mozarts perform in Versailles, where they stayed for two weeks over Christmas and New Year.
+Louis Philippe II, Duke of Orléans, the son of Grimm's employer Louis Philippe I, helped the Mozarts perform in Versailles, where they stayed for two weeks over Christmas and New Year.
 Hermann Abert explains that "only when they had performed at Versailles were they admitted to, and admired by, aristocratic circles."
 Grimm recounted with pride the impressive improvisations produced by young Mozart in private and public concerts.
 Leopold had four of his sonatas for keyboard and violin engraved and dedicated to King Louis XV's daughter, Madame Victoire, and the Dauphine's lady-in-waiting, by "THEOPH:W:MOZART Compositeur, et Maitre de Musique, agé de 7 ans".
 In 1766, Carmontelle produced a group portrait of the family performing, engraved at Grimm's instigation.
 In 1777, Michel-Barthélémy Ollivier painted Wolfgang playing the pianoforte in the Prince of Conti's salon at the Temple, a painting now in the Louvre Museum.

 After their long stay in London (15 months) and Holland (8 months), the Mozarts closed their "Grand Tour", which lasted three years and a half, by stopping over in Paris from 10 May to 9 July 1766, for Mozart's second visit to the French capital.
 Again, they were helped, guided, and mentored by Grimm.
 The children were by then 10 and 15 and had lost some of their public appeal as young prodigies on the now somewhat blasés Parisians.
 Grimm wrote a very flattering letter about the Mozart children dated 15 July 1766 in his Correspondance littéraire.
 Commenting on Mozart's remarkable progress in all areas of music-making, Grimm predicted the future operatic success of the young composer: "He has even written several Italian arias, and I have little doubt that before he has reached the age of twelve, he will already have had an opera performed at some Italian theatre."